sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Statement:

-: The output of a provider, e.g. a report or an assertion acquired via a collection result from a collector, that includes metadata about the data origin and the point in time the statement was created at.
+: The output of a provider, e.g. a report or an assertion about a collection result, that includes content-elements and statement-metadata (e.g. data origin or the point in time the statement was created at).
 A statement can be accompanied by evidence of the validity of its metadata.

+: The structure of statements is defined in the SACM information model.

 Supplicant: